beenzust/itmconsult/content/english/_index.md

 ---
 banner:
   title: Welcome to ITM Consulting!
 #   subtitle: Your Premier Leading Research-Driven Digital Advisory Boutique
   image: images/banner-art.svg
-  content: At ITM Consult, we specialize in providing comprehensive digital advisory services that help organizations and enterprises navigate the complex intersection of strategy, creativity, technology capacity building, and sustainable development.
+  content: At ITM Consult, we specialize in providing comprehensive digital advisory services that help         oganizations and enterprises navigate the complex intersection of strategy, creativity, technology capacity  building, and sustainable development.
 Our research-driven approach enables us to deliver tailored  solutions for your unique business needs
   button:
     enable: true
     label: Contact Us